dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ![Alt text](/images/lasa.jpg)

-I have been a volunteer coach for the science olympiad team at the Liberal Arts and Science Academy in Austin Texas since 2007.
-The students compete in events ranging from some things to other things.
+I have been a volunteer coach for the High School Science Olympiad team at the Liberal Arts and Science Academy in Austin Texas since 2007.
+The students on the team com

 I have particularly prodiced guidance and coaching in these certain events.
 Historically teams from texas have been so, so but this team has done the following impressive things.

 Team Placement Nationally: